-Bruce House was opened by the London County Council in 1906 as part of a slum clearance.
-It was part of a movement to provide “model lodging houses” for working people who might otherwise live in slums.
+Bruce House was opened by the London County Council in 1906 as part of a district redevelopment.
+Its design represents a movement to provide “model lodging houses” for working people who might otherwise live in slums.
 Care were taken with the external Arts and Crafts architecture and with its internal facilities: a reading room, a smoking room, a large hotplate for cooking, three fireplaces, and hygienic but attractive internal decoration.
-The photograph in this essay was taken by Evan Jones who also worked at Bruce House.
-The sleeping cubicles that can be seen as you look down the corridor offered reasonable privacy and ventilation for the time, and had iron bedsteads with sprung mattresses.
+Sleeping cubicles offered reasonable privacy and ventilation for the time, and had iron bedsteads with sprung mattresses.

 In the 1960s it was refurbished with additional toilet wings.
-Many new WCs were of the European/Eastern “squat type” on the misunderstanding that there were “many foreigners” there.
+Many new WCs were of the European/Eastern “squat type”.
+We were told these were probably put in on the misunderstanding that there were “many foreigners” there, but it seems more likely they were simply easy to clean and there was a mistaken belief that most residents were vagrants with poor personal hygiene.
 By the 1980s this was certainly eccentric and awkward.

 The property was transferred from the LCC to Westminster Council in 1964.
 Following a fire in 1971, timber cubicles were replaced with asbestos, and beds were replaced with cheaper ones.
 With asbestos soon seen as dangerous, removing or even altering it became expensive.

 Well before 1983 it was hopelessly dated.
 The boiler was broken, heating was negligible, and the rooms were poor by modern standards, with small cubicles in long corridors, and thin beds on plywood bases.
-Cubicles could not be locked, so residents used chairs to stop entry and theft .
+Cubicles could not be locked, so residents used chairs to stop entry and theft (see the corridor picture).
 Entry to the building was awkward (see “the good and the bad”, below).
 Its one advantage was that it was cheap, and bookable by night or by week.

 1983 to 1986: the Resettlement Team

 By the 1980s it was clear it needed fixing, reflecting similar changes in hostels elsewhere.
-As was usual then, reflecting the then considerably anxiety (and as we will see, widespread misunderstanding) about people in this setting, the lead was taken by Social Services.
+As was usual at that time, the lead was taken by Social Services, a result of the considerable anxiety (and as we will see, widespread misunderstanding) about people in this setting.
 Two social workers were appointed to plan and start rehousing, and the team quickly expanded to include assistants and another social worker.